 All Colorado Nonprofit Association qualifying trainings will be marked as 'Qualifying for Excellence in Nonprofit Principles and Practices.'
 Participants who wish for any qualifying training to count toward their recognition must:

 - Complete the post-training evaluation within 30 of completing the training

 Your organization’s recognition is good until the next edition of Principles & Practices is released (approximately 3 years).
 Once the new edition is released, you will have to refresh your trainings to receive the updated recognition and badge.
-The fourth edition of Principles & Practices is expected to be released in the Fall/Winter of 2018.
+The fourth edition of Principles & Practices is expected to be released in the Summer of 2018.
 You have until then to complete trainings for the third edition.